jawczan/jawczan/README.md

 ## What is this profile about ? ##

+This profile is about me.
+It is not perfect, because I'm not perfect.
+This profile is helping me and maybe will help you.
+I'm keeping here helpful information, solutions, scripts that are helping me in my day-to-day work.
+Additionally, some materials are here for out-of-work hobbies.
+This profile is not completed and never will be... it will be updated from time to time when necessary.

+## Whois / whoami ##

 ### PRESENT ###
 Security Analyst with a passion for malware analysis and computer forensics.
 I'm still deeping that knowledge, because to progress, you need to learn every day.

 ### FUTURE (near) ###
 Master of static and dynamic malware analysis.
 Certified by multiple organisations in various areas of Cyber Security.
-Cyber security team lead and trainer or the teams inside the company that pays my bills...
-Next accepting manager.
+Cyber security team lead and trainer of the teams inside the company that pays my bills... and future manager.

 ### FUTURE (not so close) #
 I see myself as a CISO.
-Having exceptional knowledge about every aspect of cyber security.
+Having exceptional knowledge in every aspect of cyber security.
 Presenter on the top of Cyber Security events.
 Having long life.